THE DOVER WAR MEMORIAL PROJECT

 Freeborn, A. E.

 Albert Edward Freeborn, 30843, was a Corporal in the 4th Siege battery of the RGA.
+In 1911 he was a Boy at the Royal Artillery Barracks at Admiralty Road, Great Yarmouth.
 He died from accidental injuries on 13th October 1916, when he was 22.
 He is buried at Boulogne Eastern Cemetery.

 He was the son of Sydney James Freeborn and Eva Sarah Freeborn, of 31 Tower Hamlets Street, Dover.
 He was born and lived in Whitstable and enlisted in London.